-The Authority works with the Guardians of New Zealand Superannuation and the Accident Compensation Corporation to measure and reduce the Fund's carbon intensity and influence companies to address climate risks and opportunities.
+The Authority and other CFIs have committed jointly to the Crown Responsible Investment Framework to measure and reduce the Fund's carbon intensity and influence companies to address climate risks and opportunities.

 Specifically, the Authority has:

-- committed to a net zero carbon investment portfolio by 2050; - consistent with Government policy; - reduced the carbon intensity (emissions to sales) of the percentage of the Fund invested in equities (circa 70-80%) by 24% since 2019 and is committed to lowering it by 50% by 2025.
-We believe we can achieve this without jeopardising our investment returns; - started to measure and report progress annually; - encouraged our investment managers to engage with companies on the disclosure and management of climate change risks and opportunities;
+- committed to a net zero carbon investment portfolio by 2050 - measured the Fund's overall exposures to carbon emissions and fossil fuels to ensure they are consistent with Government policy - reduced the scope 1 and scope 2 carbon intensity (emissions to sales) of the public equities portfolio by 27% since 2019 and is committed to lowering it by 50% by 2025.
+We believe we can achieve this without jeopardising our investment returns - · committed to measuring and reporting progress annually - encouraged our investment managers to engage with companies on the disclosure and management of climate change risks and opportunities - exercised our global voting obligations through our investment managers to influence change.